dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 ## 4 - Conclusion

 This was a fun quick little side projet where I continued with anothert quick simple side project with the biplane model.
 Still if I can not think of some kind of long term project with this, or something like this I do not think I will be putting to much time into something like this.
 I have a whole lot of other little side projects like this and some of them should get more attention.

 Maybe if I can think of some cool video type project to create with threejs that will help me get on track with continuing with this sort of thing.
+That is to make a whole bunch of other simple modles like this some of which are just modles of modles like in this post, and create a sece that I can export as a video file.

+Another idea is to start to create some very basic, yet maybe fun game out of modles like this.
+That sort of thing might prove to be very time consuming though, and I all ready have a lot of canvas projects that are proving to be that kind of project all ready.
+So I would like to do soemthign new with threejs maybe if I am going to put more time into this.